 At the Ivalo Airport you have to walk from the plane to the terminal in order to pick up your luggage.
 The airport is quite small but is decorated in a “Lapland style”.

-With the Eskelinen bus we went from Ivalo Airport to Kiilopää.
-We paid for the bus ticket 13 EUR.
+With the Eskelinen bus, we went from Ivalo Airport to Kiilopää.
+The bus ticket was 13 EUR.

 The entrance of the Urho Kekkonen National Park where we started our night snowshoeing tour.